P-p-H-d/mlib/README.md

 ##### void name\_it(name\_it\_t it, name\_t dict)

-Set the iterator 'it' to the first element of 'dict'.
+Set the iterator 'it' to the "first" element of 'dict'.
+What is exactly the "first" element is not specified.
+It is only ensured that all elements of the dictionnary are explored by going from "first" to "end".

 ##### void name\_it\_set(name\_it\_t it, const name\_it\_t ref)